 INTERVIEW: Named talent making the above statement in an interview-style shot, looking slightly off-camera

-Jörn Emmerich: This methodology has proven to be a reliable tool.
+Thomas Glatzel: This methodology has proven to be a reliable tool.
 No alternative monitoring method can provide the same information in such a short time and low effort for sample preparation.

 INTERVIEW: Named talent making the above statement in an interview-style shot, looking slightly off-camera